kircherlab/MPRAsnakeflow/docs/cluster.rst

 Snakemake 7
 -----------

-Here we used the :code:`cluster` option which is not anymore avialable in snakemake 8.
+Here we used the :code:`--cluster` option which is not anymo,onger available in snakemake 8.
 You can also use the predefined `config/sbatch.yaml` but this might be outdated and we highly recommend to use resources with the workfloe profile.

 .. code-block:: bash

     snakemake --use-conda --configfile config/config.yaml --cluster "sbatch --nodes=1 --ntasks={cluster.threads} --mem={cluster.mem} -t {cluster.time} -p {cluster.queue} -o {cluster.output}" --jobs 100 --cluster-config config/sbatch.yaml

-Please note that the log folder of the cluster environment has to be generated first, e.g:
+Please note that with this :code:`--cluster` option the log folder of the cluster environment (see :code:` -o {cluster.output}`) has to be generated first, e.g:

 .. code-block:: bash